bbc/newslabs-docs/docs/CANDY.md

 http://content-api-a127.api.bbci.co.uk/asset + [relative url]
 ```

-Where the relative url is either `front_page` or the same suffix used in the
+Where the relative url is either `/front_page` or the same suffix used in the
 public-facing News website.

 So for example: